 Our community offers fitness programs, swimming lessons, gymnastics, Spanish, children’s sports teams–and the list could go on!

-Even if your children are homeschooled, some public and private schools actually allow any child who is a local resident to participate in extracurricular activities.
+Even if you homeschool your children, some public and private schools actually allow any child who is a local resident to participate in extracurricular activities.
 Be sure to inquire at the school before just showing up, though!

 Homeschool co-ops abound in many communities.
 They not only offer elective classes–like Spanish or art–but many homeschoolers also band together to play sports, etc.

 The gymnastics studio that provides classes through our recreational department also offers a homeschool “squad.”
 We recently enrolled our oldest daughter in this class.
-The homeschool “squad” is half the price of the regular gymnastics classes offered!
+The homeschool “squad” is half the price of the regular gymnastics classes!

 5. Community Colleges